josephhilby/FreshlyGround/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-Freshly Ground is a **novel programming language compiler** whose source code is compiled into bytecode for execution on the **Java Virtual Machine (JVM)**.
+FreshlyGround is a **novel programming language compiler** whose source code is compiled into bytecode for execution on the **Java Virtual Machine (JVM)**.
 This project was adapted from an academic compiler project created in **COP 4020** at the **University of Florida**, and follows the methodology  outlined in the book [*Crafting Interpreters*](https://www.craftinginterpreters.com/).